A Bootstrap Multigrid Eigensolver

-For the BFMG algorithm (Algorithm \ref{alg:mg-fmg}), we remark that the final output, which approximates a certain eigenpair, is given by the source problem approximation $(u_{h_K},\lambda_{h_K}):= ({u}^{h_K},{\lambda}^{h_K})$.
-The effect of a single BMG V-cycle resembles the two-grid method in Algorithm \ref{alg:tg} in that a direct eigensolve is applied in the (enriched) coarse space and, then, the source approximation is computed on the finer spaces.
-Otherwise, if the aim is to recover the entire spectrum, then the mesh can be continuously refined in which case the final output from the BFMG algorithm (Algorithm \ref{alg:mg-fmg}) converges to the true eigenpairs of problem \eqref{eq:pb-eig-weak}.
+For the BFMG algorithm (Algorithm \ref{alg:mg-fmg}), we remark that the final output on the $K$-th level, which approximates a certain eigenpair of interest, is given by the source problem approximation $(u_{h_K},\lambda_{h_K}):= ({u}^{h_K},{\lambda}^{h_K})$.
+The effect of a single BMG V-cycle for this approximation resembles the two-grid method in Algorithm \ref{alg:tg} in that a direct eigensolve is applied in the (enriched) coarse space and, then, the source approximation is computed on the finer spaces.

-\begin{remark}[Orthogonality of the approximations on the fine grids] For the Laplacian-Beltrami operator there are multiple eigenfunctions associated with any given nonzero eigenvalue.
-In the proposed multigrid scheme, for an eigenvalue with multiplicity greater than one, multiple eigenfunctions are approximated simultaneously using an eigensolve in the enriched coarse space.
-Note that the coarse grid approximations that are computed, $\{u_{H,i}\}_{i=1}^N$, are mutually orthogonal.
-However, after computing the fine grid approximations using relaxation the $\{{u}^{h,i}\}_{i\in \Lambda}$ are no longer orthogonal to one another.
-Thus, the ${u}^{h,i}$'s associated with the same eigenvalue approximation, $\lambda_{h,k}$, are orthogonalized using the unconstrained trace minimization procedure from \cite{Chan15}, rather than the usual Gran-Schmidt procedure, to orthogonalize them.